In This Article

 • By Ferry: Take the Charlotte–Essex Ferry across Lake Champlain to/from Essex, NY (seasonal, weather permitting).

-Where to Stay in Charlotte, VT
+Where I like to stay in Charlotte, VT

 • Recommended for Couples: Inn at Charlotte B&B – Cozy country inn with personalized hospitality and mountain views.